You are currently viewing What are the best guitar strings for metal?

 It’s also essential to choose strings that are appropriate for your playing style and the type of guitar you have, as using strings that are too thick can make it difficult to play specific techniques and can cause unnecessary strain on your fingers.

-What are the most common tunings and string gauges used in metal music for 6-string?
+string gauges used in metal music for 6-string?

 The most common tunings in metal music for 6-string guitar are Drop D (D-A-D-G-B-E) and Standard (E-A-D-G-B-E).